 Multiple times a week, I encounter someone who comments on or questions my abilities.
-I’m currently traveling throughout the U.S. in a RV (recreational vehicle – mine is a 30 ft motorhome/home and office on wheels), by myself.
+I’m currently traveling throughout the U.S. in an RV (recreational vehicle) – mine is a 30 ft motorhome/home and office on wheels.
 It’s not rocket science, nor is it revolutionary.
-At least I don’t think it is.
+At least, I don’t think it is.

-I travel around the world on my own, but I never experience the conversations I do when I jump out of a RV.
-Here are some examples from the past couple months…
+I travel worldwide on my own, but I never experience the conversations I do when I jump out of an RV.
+Here are some examples from the past couple months.

 Woman at Gas Station: You drive that by yourself?!
 I’ve driven our RV a couple times but couldn’t possibly back it up like you did.